Child Arrangements Orders

 In the first instance it is always good to message your partner (unless there are restrictions upon you due to allegations of domestic abuse/harassment) to amicably vary the arrangements.

-If communication of this type is unsuccessful or has broken down then it is important to find a Mediator who may be able to open the channels of communication.
+If communication between you and your partner is unsuccessful or has broken down, then it is important to find a Mediator who may be able to open the channels of communication.
 It is helpful if this mediator was a professional trained mediator but often individuals will try with mutual friends or mutually trusted family members.
 Sometimes mediation can help parties to identify and work through issues.
 If Mediation is refused or unsuccessful then it is vital to obtain legal advice.

 If you delay on resolving any issues then ultimately it is your child who misses out.
 Delay is very harmful in children’s cases as a new norm in the child’s routine gets quickly established and the position is often difficult to change.
 This is especially the case if the child is very young because the child will lose familiarity with the absent parent and this can then create anxiety when re-establishing a relationship.

-What type of order should I be asking for?
+What type of court order should I be asking for?

 In the past, the courts used terms such as Child Custody, however it was felt that such a term was used incorrectly whereby it provided an imbalance between both parents.
 The parent with the order felt that they were in control over the child.
 The terminology was then changed to provide for Contact and Residence orders.
 However, over time, it was again felt that these terms were being used to dictate terms and to assert control over the child.